mcp-team/mcp-starter-pack/guides/union_find.md

 ![example graph](images/union_find_1.png)

 With path compression we will never have this structure seen above.
-Notice how the union function uses the find method.
-As we build this graph we are optimizing the structure, and always pointing every node to a parent node.
+Notice how the union function uses the find function.
+As we build this graph we are optimizing the structure, and always(ish) pointing every node to a parent node.
 The result will be a graph where we can query our find function in O(1).

 Additonally, with path compression the more we use the find function the more optmized our data structure becomes.
 This makes union find an amazing algorithm to use in query questions like these.